 Now here's the tricky thing about awake time limits: they're not a hard stop.
 So that means you're not going to close your eyes and conk out the second you get to the end of your awake time limit; you're going to actually get yourself into a sleep environment and prepare yourself to fall asleep.

 So if we don't actually prepare ourselves to go to sleep, then we won't fall asleep at the end of our awake time limit.

 And, as our brains shift from "tired" into "overtired", they send out the Revving Up-ers - a whole bunch of hormones that are going to keep up functioning despite our sleep deprivation.

 In fact, you might be familiar with the Key Revver Up-er: Cortisol.
 He gets bad rap as a stress hormone, but really, he's just doing his job revving us up.

 Which is all great and dandy.
-He likes to hang out and play for a while though, cortisol does.
+The problem comes in when he likes to hang out and play for a while though, which Cortisol usually does.

 So that means that even after we've gone to sleep (and officially don't have to be overtired anymore because we're ASLEEP!) we still have those hormones running through our system.

-I’ve found that overtiredness can actually affect the following 24 hours.
-So that means that a slightly later bedtime – and, probably, an overtired baby – is going to mean more cortisol running through her system in the wee hours of the morning.
+So that means that a slightly later bedtime - and an overtired baby - is going to mean more cortisol running through her system through the wee hours of the morning.